AustinMaddison/opengl-p1-art-gallery/README.md

 ##### Font rendering using SDF Font Atlas.
 Thought of making tooltips for what painting you are looking at.

+![font](https://github.com/user-attachments/assets/30cfe107-ad87-49d8-a129-b54b03296cbc)
-This technique allows for anti aliasing that is resolution agnostic, since over or under sampling cannout occur since we are evaluating the distance from the closest surface.
+This technique allows for  alias free type, since over or under sampling cannot occur due the propperties of decoding distance fields into shape.
 Also allows for font styles such as producing soft shadows and outlines easily.
-![font](https://github.com/user-attachments/assets/30cfe107-ad87-49d8-a129-b54b03296cbc)

-##### Font Rendering Using SDF Text Atlas